What is Volume Testing?

 Following are the advantages and disadvantages explained.

 Below mentioned are some of the advantages:

-- Volume testing gives the confidence to the team how capable the application is to be released in the real world.
+- It gives the confidence to the team how capable the application is to be released in the real world.

 - It helps to find the various bottlenecks in the application which remain uncovered during the development.